 Reports will be submitted to the Virginia Department of Environmental Quality Project Officer when requested.
-These may include raw data summaries, a brief narrative of progress, any QA/QC problems, suggestions for improvement, and data not collected.
+These may include raw data summaries, a brief narrative of progress, any QA/QC problems, and suggestions for improvement.
 DEQ will be informed of publications and presentations made at professional meetings regarding the program.